 - What is working well?

-- Do you have any other pain points around storing or sending digital files that the DAM could help with?
+- Do you have any other pain points around storing or sending digital files that the DAM system could help with?

 Before you start, here are a few things to consider: